Penguin Symbolism & Meaning (+ Spirit, Totem & Omens)

 This bird reminds you that the world has become a global village, and you have to be flexible enough to thrive in the new order.

 Meeting a penguin also calls on you to be there for your family and loved ones.
-Make it your business to regularly find out how they are doing.
+Make it your business to find out how they are doing regularly.

 Generously, share your time, effort, and resources with those who look up to you.
 Let them know that you’ll always give them a shoulder to lean on whenever they feel weary.